Assistant General Counsel (General Counsel III)

 - Class: 3523

-The Assistant General Counsel works in the General Counsel Division within the Office of the Governor (OOG) and reports to the General Counsel.
-Performs advanced and/or managerial (senior-level) legal work for the OOG.
+This is a job that performs advanced and/or managerial (senior-level) legal work for the OOG.
 Work involves providing well-researched legal services for the Governor and his staff on a wide range of legal issues, including drafting and negotiating contracts, procurement documents, and grant agreements; preparing other legal documents; interpreting laws, regulations, and rules; and briefing the General Counsel and Governor on executions and other issues.
 Reviews bills for legal issues during the legislative session.
-May supervise the work of others.
-Works under limited supervision, with considerable latitude for the use of initiative and independent judgment.

 - Prepares legal documents, including contracts, procurements, grant agreements, and legal memoranda.